mrbrownnn/Github_ProfileEdit/README.md

 # 💫 About Me:
-🚀 I'm Thanh <br>📚 I'm studying at Post and Telecommunication Institute of Technology.<br>📘 Life Perspective:"What doesn't kill you makes you stronger".<br>🔍 My Specialty: Back-end Web Development and Back-end Game Development. <br>
+🚀 I'm Thanh <br>📚 I'm studying at Post and Telecommunication Institute of Technology.<br>📘 Life Perspective: "What doesn't kill you makes you stronger".<br>🔍 My Specialty: Back-end Development. <br>